meisyal/MIM/README.md

    $ npm install -g cordova ionic
    ```

-2. Create a blank start Ionic project in folder/location where you want and then
+2. Create a blank start Ionic project in folder where you want and then
-   change directory into your project name, MIM,
-   in this case.
+   change directory into your project name, MIM, in this case.

    ```bash
    $ ionic start MIM blank
    ```

-3. Download the [latest][download] `.zip` version of this project and put them
+3. Download the [latest][download] `.zip` version of this project and extract
-   into your project directory (replacing some files on root and `www`
+   them into your project directory (it will replace some files and `www`
-   folders).
+   folder on your project directory).
 4. Add Android platform into your ionic project, for example.

    ```bash
    $ cd MIM
    $ ionic platform add android
    ```

 5. Make a database along with tables, you can give a name, `MIM.db`, for example.
-   Database schema is available in a plain text [MIM.txt][schema].
+   Database schema is available in [MIM.txt][schema] file.

   ```bash
   $ cd www/
   $ cat MIM.txt | sqlite3 MIM.db
   ```

-6. Back to root folder of your project and build the source code until you get
+6. Back to root folder of your project directory and build the source code until
-   success message.
+   you get success message.

    ```bash
    $ cd ../